 Stop Relying on the Heat So Much

 No-one’s saying that you should spend the entire winter feeling freezing cold, but it’s a good idea to turn the heating off, or down whenever you can.
 The last thing you want to do is deal with a huge energy bill right around the holidays.
 Snuggle up under blankets whenever you can and wear layers to keep yourself warm.
 Additionally, when you’re not at home, turn the heat all the way off.
 If you don’t want to get home to a freezing cold space, then you can always use a smart thermostat and an app on your phone to turn the heating on again about an hour before you’re due to get home from work.
+When you have some extra money, consider investing in perspex sheets as a cost-efficient insulation method

 Make Your Gifts